 Abstract

 Sir Michael Wilshaw, the chief of OFSTED in the UK, has recently declared that the British education system is failing poor children.
 Wilshaw identifies a lack of engagement with education as a problem which leads children to leave education at the earliest possible moment.
 This paper explores how a reformed national curriculum in the United Kingdom could enhance engagement and improve teaching and learning.
 It sets out to draw together evidence which makes a case for an interdisciplinary curriculum.
-The benefits and limitations of implementing this at key stage-three are discussed, and proposals for a rotation and research at key stage four are also discussed.
+The benefits and limitations of implementing this at key stage-three are discussed, and proposals for a rotation and research at key stage-four are also discussed.

 Article